yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 + Transient loading zone: Contains raw data that are being ingested and under quality assurance.
 + Raw data zone: Deals with data from the transient zone.
 + Trusted zone: Stores standardized and clean data.
-+ Distcovery sandbox: Data from trusted zone ready for data specfic transformations e.g for machine learning
++ Discovery sandbox: Data from trusted zone ready for data specfic transformations e.g for machine learning
 + Consumption zone: Dashboard and reports displaying data in this zone to support decision making.
 + Governance zone: data governance, management and monitoring.
 Governance aims to implement and monitor data quality standards.